JuliaPy/Conda.jl/README.md

 pkg> build Conda
 ```

-Also note that you have to use Miniforge for `aarch64-linux-gnu` and
+Note that Conda.jl 1.6 and above will use miniforge by default on x86_64, aarch64
-`aarch64-apple-darwin` platforms as Miniconda is not available for those platforms yet.
+and ppc64le systems.

 ## Bugs and suggestions